WhoShotCupidd/WhoShotCupidd/README.md

 ### Hey there 👋

- - Im currently a second-year student at the University of Alberta studying Mathematics with a Specialization in Computing Science.
+ - Im currently a third-year student at the University of Alberta studying Mathematics with a Specialization in Computing Science.
 My interests are data science, computational physics, and PCB design.

  - Im currently working on a project using Arduino IDE and C++ to code a microcontroller to use data to appropriately respond to the environment during a rocket launch and landing.
 This project is challenging my Git and C skills.